Courses of Study

 [GO356] Winners and Losers in Japanese Politics An exploration of Japanese politics, with a focus on the evolving struggle between traditional insiders (such as government bureaucrats and corporate executives) and traditional outsiders (such as labor unions and housewives).
 Four credit hours.
 I.

-[GO359] Political Ideologies and Revolutionary Movements in Europe An exploration of major ideological currents and movements in modern Europe.
-Focuses on various forms of radicalism on the right and left of the political spectrum against the background of important political developments in Europe in the last century, such as the Bolshevik Revolution, the rise of fascism and Nazism, the emergence of domestic terrorism, the explosion of nationalisms and fundamentalisms, and the collapse of Soviet-style communism.
+[GO359] Political Ideologies and the New Illiberalism An exploration of important political developments in Europe in the last century, such as the Bolshevik Revolution, the rise of fascism and Nazism, the emergence of domestic terrorism, and the collapse of Soviet-style communism.
+The course then turns to the recent explosion of nationalism and populism in Europe, the United States and elsewhere.
 Prerequisite: Government 131, 171, or 259.
 Four credit hours.

 [GO361] Dissident Approaches to International Political Thought Presents the achievements of Realism as the traditional perspective on international relations while simultaneously cultivating a critical awareness of its limits and biases.
 Pursues this dual objective by first surveying the thought of key 20th-century Realist scholars and subsequently turning to a number of alternative approaches that have come to challenge the Realist paradigm since the early 1980s under the rubric of critical international theory.
 Examples include the Frankfurt School, feminism, and postmodern deconstruction.
 Prerequisite: Government 131.
 Four credit hours.
 S, W2, I.